-The main independent variable -the treatment- is the number of Yugoslavian refugees by sector who were (i) newly arrived into the German labor force between 1991 and 1995, (ii) had not been recorded in our data in 1990 or before, and (iii) had not been recorded in our data in 2000 or after.24 We cannot distinguish whether these workers with Yugoslavian passport that left the labor force indeed returned back to the former Yugoslavia.
-Thus, in our calculation
+The main independent variable -the treatment- is the number of Yugoslavian refugees by sector who (i) joined the German labor force between 1991 and 1995, (ii) had not been recorded in our data in 1990 or before, and (iii) had not been recorded in our data in 2000 or after.24 We cannot distinguish whether these workers with Yugoslavian passports that left the labor force indeed returned

-23Very few people left Slovenia while almost none left the FYR of Macedonia as both countries obtained their independence with limited or no armed conflict.
+$^{^{23}}$ Very few people left Slovenia while almost none left the FYR of Macedonia as both countries obtained their independence with limited or no armed conflict.
 While Slovenia was the republic with highest GDP per capita and a much more diversified export basket than the rest of the countries to begin with, Macedonia was one of the poorest republics of the former Yugoslavia with little exports.
 Our results are robust to excluding both Slovenia and Macedonia from the exports data (see Online Appendix Section I).

-24Finding no entry for a person in our data implies that this person was not employed in any job, industry, or occupation subject to social security contributions on June 30 of any given year.
+$^{^{24}}$ Finding no entry for a person in our data implies that this person was not employed in any job, industry, or occupation subject to social security contributions on June 30 of any given year.

-of return migration we are including workers who, for instance, stayed in Germany working in the informal sector or went to a third country.
-Yet, all these possibilities work against us in our estimation, implying that our estimates are, to some extent, understating the effect of return migration.
+back to the former Yugoslavia.
+Thus, in our calculation of return migration we are including workers who, for instance, stayed in Germany working in the informal sector or went to a third country.
+Yet, all these possibilities work against us in our estimation, implying that our estimates are to some extent understating the true effect of return migration.
 Moreover, the historical context summarized above suggests that about 75 percent of those who were repatriated upon the expiration of their Duldung status returned to the former Yugoslavia.25

 Figure 3 describes the treatment variable.
-It plots the number of Yugoslavian workers that entered the German workforce between the years 1991 and 1995 (horizontal axis), and the number of those workers that remain in the labor force in beyond year 2000 (vertical axis), by 4-digit SITC code.
-All observations are below the 45 degree line, simply because the number of migrants who stay in each industry beyond year 2000 is a subset of all those who arrived between 1991 and 1995.
+It plots the number of Yugoslavian workers that entered the German workforce between the years 1991 and 1995 (horizontal axis), and the number of those workers who remain in the labor force beyond year 2000 (vertical axis), by 4-digit SITC code.
+All observations are below the 45 degree line, simply because the number of migrants who stay in each industry beyond the year 2000 is a subset of all those who arrived between 1991 and 1995.
 Thus, the treatment is the difference between each one of the observations and the 45 degree line.
-As can be seen in the graph, there is variation of the treatment across industries.
+As can be seen in the graph, there is variation in the treatment across industries.
 Some of the codes that stand out as having a large amount of workers returnees are 8219 (Furniture parts), 6911 (iron and steel structures), 5989 (chemical products), and 2482 (worked wood of coniferous).
-In our data organized by industries we notice that, among those who were employed at some point as wage earners in the manufacturing sector, return rates were substantial but not as high for the average refugee as documented by the anecdotical evidence.
-On average, about 30 percent of the workers that arrived between 1991 and 1995 drop out of the labor force by year $2000.^{26}$
+In our data organized by industries we notice that, among those who were employed at some point as wage earners in the manufacturing sector, return rates were substantial but not as high for the average refugee as documented in official reports from international organizations (e.g., UNHCR, 2005).
+On average, about 30 percent of the workers that arrived between 1991 and 1995 had dropped out of the labor force by $2000.^{26}$